The gateway automatically negotiations compression

 Response Compression

-Nolxy compresses proxy responses at the gateway level using Brotli, gzip, or deflate — reducing bandwidth costs and improving client latency without any changes to your backend.
+Nolxy automatically compresses proxy responses at the gateway level to reduce bandwidth costs and improve client latency, requiring zero changes to your backend.

 br (Brotli)